Planning ahead

 Any other suggestions to add to the list, contact Signposts for Carers or 01803 666620.

-Plan a regular break from caring.
 Besides planning in a break for you, it is always worth encouraging the person you care for try some ‘replacement care’ services such as day care or a short break in residential care, or staying with other family members.
 That way, if you do have an emergency or need an unplanned break, everyone will know what to expect and some of the practicalities will have already been sorted.
 If you need someone to encourage them to do this, speak to your health or social care worker if you have one, or maybe a close friend / someone they will listen to if you haven’t.
+For more information, please see ‘Having a break’.